Eurovision 2025: Sweden are the early favourites to win - will we find the next ABBA?

 Want to play casino games or bet on sports?
 Check out the best UK online casinos and best UK bookmakers today!

-The Swiss are ranked among the outsiders at odds of 66/1 (via BetMGM) to retain their crown, with no nation having won consecutive Eurovision's, since Ireland triumphed three years in a row between 1992 and 1994.
+The Swiss have some of the longest odds, among the competition, of 80/1 (via BetMGM) to retain their crown, with no nation having won consecutive Eurovision's, since Ireland triumphed three years in a row between 1992 and 1994.

 Ireland have enjoyed the joint-highest number of victories of the famous event with seven wins, but their 2025 entry Laika Party by the Norwegian singer-songwriter Emmy, is out at 40/1 in the betting.